The Brass Tacks of the Spaceship Paradox

 A Relativistic Speedometer

-Since your "rest" length is longer at cruising speed, you can use a laser range finder on your toes to measure the velocity of your head with respect to the launch pad.
+If your "rest" length is longer at cruising speed, you can use a laser range finder on your toes to measure the velocity of your head with respect to the launch pad.
 It smacks of absolute velocity, which is taboo, but it's really no different than reckoning speed by Doppler shift.
 In either case, you need an external reference point.
 It's a bit trickier for a co-moving reference point, but the principle (light speed invariance) is the same.
 I expect smart phones of the future will incorporate such a device to make intergalactic travel more convenient.

 Digging Deeper